Alamofire/Alamofire/CONTRIBUTING.md

 In your terminal, run the following commands:
 - To install Firewalk: `brew install alamofire/alamofire/firewalk`
 - To run and detach the server: `firewalk &`
-- To stop the server, run `kill` and provide the pid output after launch.
+- To stop the server, run `killall firewalk` .

 ## Developer's Certificate of Origin 1.1